 Figure 6.3 depicts the alignment of the routes operated by TTA under contract with the Lawrence County Port Authority.
 A route profile for the Lawrence County routes is included in Table 6.4.
-They are run on weekdays only, require three vehicles to operate, and total 29.8 revenue hours daily.
+The Ohio Valley Commuter Express Bus Service was added in 2013 and allows riders to travel between Huntington, Ironton, and Ashland.
+Those are Routes 11 and 12.

-KYOVA INTERSTATE PLANNING COMMISSION DGING THE GAP IN REGIONAL
+GIONAL TRANSPORTATION KYOVA INTERSTATE PLANNING COMMISSION